georgehara/Arca/README.md

 * CQRS: registration of events, commands, handlers
 * Custom registries that are not meant for dependency injection

 ARCA doesn't depend on a dependency injection container.
+It doesn't even know what dependency injection is; that's known only to a few dedicated packages.

 ## HOW IT WORKS